Andrew Bayne Memorial Library: The "Lone Sentinel"

-Visitors have reported seeing a woman in the window wearing a large hat when the library was closed, and the ghost is also allegedly prone to playing with light switches, ceiling fans, and the library's computers.

 Library resources

 At the time of the formal dedication, the library contained approximately 3,000 books, some of which were original gifts from the libraries of Mrs. Teece and Mrs. Balph.
 The first librarian, Mrs. W.R.
 Newell, issued 954 cards to Bellevue residents.
 The collection was cataloged and updated in December 1962.
 The recently renovated building currently houses more than 14,000 titles, several magazine subscriptions, reference materials, and Internet access.

 The library is a member of the Access PA statewide library system, and the Allegheny County Library Association.